-Scaling Up: Te Tiriti training for the SASS group
+Scaling Deep: Te Tiriti training for the SASS group

 During the 2023 working retreat of the SASS group, it was raised that the rōpū should upskill its collective understanding of Te Tiriti, significantly how it impacts ethnic minority communities.
 Finding a place for minority groups in Te Tiriti is essential to carrying forward the SASS mahi.